 1. Reduce Salt Consumption

-The sodium in salt binds to water in your body and is an important element in how your body balances fluid level inside and outside of your cells.
+The sodium in salt binds to water in your body and is an important element in how your body balances fluid levels inside and outside of your cells.
 Consuming too much salt, such as by eating processed foods can upset the fluid balance in your body and encourage water retention.
 An easy way to start combating water retention then, is to simply start cutting back on your salt intake.
 Choose healthier alternatives to processed food, and when you can use salt substitutes for flavouring in your cooking.

 2. Avoid Eating Refined Carbohydrates